ingonyama-zk/developer-docs/docs/introduction.md

 We believe GPUs are as important for ZK as for AI.

-From our point of view, GPUs are emerging as an essential infrastructure component for enabling ZK acceleration to reach the masses.
-This is due to their availability, industry proven scalability, extremely competitive performance to power ratio and the ease at which developers can integrate GPUs into their software stack.
-For a complete review of this topic we suggest you read [this article](https://www.ingonyama.com/blog/revisiting-paradigm-hardware-acceleration-for-zero-knowledge-proofs) by our CEO.
+- GPUs are a perfect match for ZK compute - around 97% of ZK protocol runtime is parallel by nature.
+- GPUs are simple for developers to use and scale compared to other hardware platforms.
+- GPUs are extremely competitive in terms of power / performance and price (3x cheaper).
+- GPUs are popular and readily available.

+For a more in-depth understanding on this topic we suggest you read [our article on the subject](https://www.ingonyama.com/blog/revisiting-paradigm-hardware-acceleration-for-zero-knowledge-proofs).

 However despite our current focus on GPUs we are still hard at work developing a ZPU (ZK Processing Unit), with the goal of offering a programmable hardware platform for ZK.
 To read more about ZPUs we suggest you read this [article](https://medium.com/@ingonyama/zpu-the-zero-knowledge-processing-unit-f886a48e00e0).